popcron/referencer/README.md

 int id = 12;
 Gun gun = References.Get<Gun>(id);
 ```

+## Loaders
+This package contains loaders for the follwing types:
+- AudioClip
+- Font
+- Material
+- GameObject (Prefabs)
+- ScriptableObject
+- Sprite

+To create a custom loader, you can inherit from the `AssetLoader` type.
+The required `Type` property is the type of the asset.
+For an example, see the provided loader classes in the `unity` branch.

 ## Settings
 The `Settings` class has a static property called `Current`.
 This property holds the settings that are used by the loader.
 If provided with a custom value it will use that one instead of the defaults.
 If given null, it will use defaults.